ElevenPaths/SealSign-SQS-Android/README.md

 # Requisites

-A running instance of SQS, can be dowloaded from here (https://www.elevenpaths.com/technology/sealsign/sealsign-engine/index.html) the executable is located on the Tools folder
+A running instance of SQS, can be dowloaded from here (https://www.elevenpaths.com/technology/sealsign/sealsign-engine/index.html) the executable is located on the Tools folder.

+This example uses MuPDF as a sample viewer.
+MuPDF native libraries or other viewer must be included in the project in order to run the App.
+MuPDF source code can be obtained from http://mupdf.com/.

 # Funcionalities